base-al/base-cli/README.md

 # Base CLI Tool

-The Base CLI Tool is a command-line interface designed to facilitate and automate tasks for managing your project.
-This tool serves as the foundation for executing a variety of commands that manipulate and interact with your project's resources.
+The Base CLI Tool is a command-line interface designed to help generate content for https://github.com/base-al/base-core

 ## Features